bigbank-as/security-txt/INSTALL.md

 If the cluster operator does not include this modification when HAProxy config is upgraded/switched out, `security.txt` will no longer be exposed by sites.
 Mitigation for this is automated monitoring.

+#### security.txt Webserver Down

+Needs testing: what happens, if the the healthy pod count of `security.txt` webserver is 0?

 [custom-router]: https://docs.openshift.com/container-platform/3.7/install_config/router/customized_haproxy_router.html